 - The number of competitors in the market

-At the end of the day, the business plan is usually a road map that relied heavily on your market research.
+The business plan is usually a road map that relied heavily on your market research at the end of the day.

-Step 4: Finding the right Business Organization for your Business
+Finding the right Business Organisation for your Business

 I am confused!

-That’s what I told my Chartered Accountant when I was to decide my first Business’s registration.
+That’s what I told my Chartered Accountant when deciding my first business registration.

-He gave me so many options that by the end of our discussions, I was scratching my head thinking ‘which one is the right choice for me’.
+He gave me so many options that I was scratching my head thinking ‘which one is the right choice for me’ by the end of our discussions.

-Like a Good CA, he explained to me his charges, paperwork and the government fees required to register a business type.
+Like a Good CA, he explained the charges, paperwork, and the government fees required to register a business type.

 Yet, I was confused.